TeenQuotes/api-documentation/endpoints/users/GET_users_id.md

 ## Requires authentication
 * A valid access token must be provided in **access_token** parameter.

+The `access_token` should be sent using an HTTP header like so:

+     Authorization: access_token

+An example call with CURL:

+     curl --header "Authorization: ZllAle9NZ11FkMyX5xm0evswWOTinrr5I26uLcGB" https://api.teen-quotes.com/v1/users/42

 ## Return format
 A JSON object containing keys **country_object** and **newsletters**, where **country_object** is a Country object in **small format** and **newsletters** is a list of Newsletter object associated with the user in the following format: